About the Project

 - Hyper-parameter tuning and classifier evaluation on standard PPI benchmark data sets

 This project does not include funding.
-Applicants should have, at least, an Honours Degree at 2.1 or above (or equivalent) in Computer Science, Bioinformatics or related disciplines.
-In addition, they should have excellent programming skills in Matlab, Python, Java and/or C++ and fundamental knowledge of bioinformatics is not essential but desirable.
+Applicants should have, at least, an Honours Degree at 2.1 or above (or equivalent) in Computer Science or related disciplines.
+In addition, they should have excellent programming skills in Matlab, Python, Java and/or C++.
+Fundamental knowledge of bioinformatics is not essential but desirable.

 Qualified applicants are strongly encouraged to contact informally the supervising academic, Prof. Nebel ([email protected]), to discuss the application.
 More on Prof. Nebel’s research group and activities can be found on his personal website: https://kunet.kingston.ac.uk/ku33185

 Progress and Challenges in Predicting Protein Interfaces, R. Esmaielbeiki, K. Krawczyk, B. Knapp, J.-C. Nebel and C.M.
 Deane, Briefings in Bioinformatics, 17(1):117-131, 2016